jhudsl/Informatics_Research_Leadership/01-intro.Rmd

 According to a recent article about this subject:

-> "Computational biology hinges on mutual respect between researchers from different disciplines, and a key element of respect is undertand a colleague's particular expertise."
-Avocado need to add citation for fieldguide with zotero and bibtex
+> "Computational biology hinges on mutual respect between researchers from different disciplines, and a key element of respect is undertand a colleague's particular expertise." [carpenter_cultivating_2021]

 In this course we hope to give you a bit more of an understanding of the variety of perspectives that your collgagues might have.